thinkorswim age requirement

 Minor IRA

-The one rule with this IRA is that the minor must have earned income to make contributions to the account.
-This is the same rule that regular IRAs have.
+A key requirement is that the minor must have earned income in order to contribute to the account.
+This rule is the same as for adult IRAs.